kmdreko/wilt-narray/README.md

 ## Usage

-This library is header-only.
-So you would just use the library like so:
+This library is header-only, so it can either be added through include directories or copied in directly.
+You would just use the library but including the `narray.hpp` header like so:

 ```C++
 #include "wilt-narray/narray.hpp"